basecamp/kamal-site/docs/configuration/ssh.md

 # SSH configuration

-Kamal uses SSH to connect run commands on your hosts.
-By default it will attempt to connect to the root user on port 22.
+Kamal uses SSH to connect and run commands on your hosts.
+By default, it will attempt to connect to the root user on port 22.

-If you are using non-root user, you may need to bootstrap your servers manually, before using them with Kamal.
+If you are using a non-root user, you may need to bootstrap your servers manually before using them with Kamal.
 On Ubuntu, you’d do:

 ```shell
 sudo apt update